thirubs/Cut-CD/README.md

 Demo file will generate synthetic tensor and matrix datasets and factorizes the tensor using Cut-CD and Cut-CD-SC algorithms.

-Note: You have to download the Tensor Toolbox for MATLAB for the CCD++ algorithm to run.
+Note: You have to download the Tensor Toolbox for MATLAB for the Cut-CD algorithm to run.